sabdelkhaliq/mobile-flashcards/README.md

     - $ expo start
 - Open a web browser and go to http://localhost:19001/ then you can choose to run the app using web simulator or any other options.

+## Testing

+The app was mainly designed for Android platform and was tested with Samsung Galaxy Note 9.

 ### Create React Native App

 The project was bootstrapped with [Create React App](https://github.com/react-community/create-react-native-app).